-1932 George S. Kaufman and Edna Ferber's Dinner at Eight opens on Broadway tonight for a 232-performance run.
+1932 George S. Kaufman and Edna Ferber's Dinner at Eight opens on Broadway for a 232-performance run.
 The Depression-era story follows a group of invitees to a swanky dinner party, each of whom is suffering from financial desperation, but trying to hide the fact from the others, dreaming that the others will help them.
 The ironic story leads to a film version and numerous revivals.

-1959 Jackie Gleason stars in Bob Merrill's musical Take Me Along, based on an unlikely source: Eugene O'Neill's Ah, Wilderness!.
+1959 Jackie Gleason stars in Bob Merrill's musical Take Me Along, based on an unlikely source: Eugene O'Neill's Ah, Wilderness!
 It has a 448-performance run, and introduces a young actor destined for greatness: Robert Morse.

 2009 Patrick Marber's three-character After Miss Julie, a new take on August Strindberg's famous 1888 play about class and relationships, opens at the American Airlines Theatre.
-Marin Ireland, Sienna Miller and Jonny Lee Miller star in the Roundabout Theatre Company production.
+Marin Ireland, Sienna Miller, and Jonny Lee Miller star in the Roundabout Theatre Company production.

 2012 The New York premiere of Ayad Akhtar's Disgraced, starring Aasif Mandvi and Heidi Armbruster, opens Off-Broadway at LCT3's Claire Tow Theater.
 The play about a Pakistani-American lawyer who distances himself from his cultural roots as he climbs the corporate ladder, is later awarded the 2013 Pulitzer Prize for Drama.
 The production transfers to Broadway in 2014.